banner

 Scientific Determination of Application Quantity

-Based on statistical analysis of job search success rates, the recommended number of applications is:
+Based on statistical analysis of job hunting success rates, the recommended number of applications is:

 Optimization of Application Timing

-Data shows that resumes submitted on Tuesday to Thursday mornings have the highest view rates, while those submitted on weekends and Mondays have lower probabilities of being viewed.
-It is recommended to develop a weekly application plan to avoid quality decline due to concentrated submissions.
+Data shows that resumes submitted from Tuesday to Thursday mornings have the highest view rates, while those submitted on weekends and Mondays have lower chances of being viewed.
+It is recommended to develop a weekly application plan to avoid quality decline caused by concentrated submissions.

 Optimization of Interview Performance#